-Our major objective for 2020 remains to secure the required funding to finalize some additional requirements of the IND application and begin the clinical trials.
+Our major objective for 2022 remains to secure the required funding to finalize some additional requirements of the IND application and begin the clinical trials.
 It is estimated that the cost to finalize the IND will be approximately 1.9 million dollars, and the cost to complete Phase 1/2 of the clinical trial will be approximately 5.0 million dollars.
 As previously reported, our goal in obtaining this funding has been to minimize shareholders' dilution as much as possible.
-Consequently, we are primarily pursuing financing through the issuance of a debt instrument, international licensing agreements and government grants.
+Consequently, we are primarily pursuing financing through the issuance of a debt instrument, international licensing agreements and government grants, which have been greatly restricted to Covid-19 related grants.